-In order to promote and increase gender diversity on the Board of Directors, in 2022 the Corporate Governance and Nominating Committee and the Board of Directors adopted a target of 30% female directors by the end of Fiscal 2023.
-Assuming all director nominees are elected at the Annual Meeting, female directors will represent 33% of the Board of Directors at the close of the Annual Meeting, compared to 17% at the close of last year's annual meeting.
+In order to promote and increase gender diversity on the Board of Directors, the Corporate Governance and Nominating Committee and the Board of Directors adopted a target of 30% female directors by the end of Fiscal 2023.
+This target has since been achieved, with female directors comprising 33% of our current directors and 33% of the nominees at the Annual Meeting.
 Given the small team of executive officers of the Company, the Corporate Governance and Nominating Committee and the Board of Directors have not adopted a formal target regarding females in executive officer positions.

 As at the date of this Proxy Statement, our director nominees identify as 50% racially diverse, 50% white, 17% asian, 17% hispanic, 17% black, 67% ethnically diverse and 33% female.
-Our executive officers identify as 67% ethnically diverse and 0% female.
+Our executive officers identify as 50% ethnically diverse and 0% female.
 The Board of Directors believes that diversity will increase the effectiveness of the Board of Directors and the long-term performance of the Company.